Relationship Serenity™

 • Make decisions from self-respect instead of self-abandonment

-The transformation: From "I don't know if I should stay or go" to "I can trust myself to choose what's right, and I can stay sober either way."
+Transformation: From "I don't know if I should stay or go" to "I can trust myself to choose what's right, and I can stay sober either way."

 Pillar 2: The Serenity Strategy™